NEWPORT BEACH CHIN AUGMENTATION

-Patients whose chin profiles are weak but have normally functioning jaws are candidates for Chin Augmentation.
+Patients whose chin profiles are weak but have normally functioning jaws are candidates for chin Augmentation or chin implants.
 Many of these candidates have used injectable fillers in the past to strengthen the protrusion of their chins, but are looking for a permanent solution.
 If you are one of these patients, then you are a likely candidate for chin augmentation.

 Chin augmentation most often is used to restore balance to the face due to a weak chin (under-projecting in profile).
 This disproportion of facial structure-having a small chin-tends to make the nose look larger and results in a poor jaw/neckline.
 As it doesn’t support the neck skin, often it causes skin to hang down from the upper neck and can lead eventually to a “turkey waddle” deformity.
 Chin implants can also create a wider, stronger chin.
 They can also be used to lengthen the face slightly.